josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 %\end{macro}
 ```

 The `\begin{macro}` …`\end{macro}` block is used so that cross-references between the code and index work correctly.
 They are used to show that this block defines `\MyMacro` (rather than just using it).
-On the other hand, `\begin{macrocode}` … `\end{macrocode}` tells ltxdoc where the code is, so that it prints correctly.
+On the other hand, `\begin{macrocode}` … `\end{macrocode}` tells `ltxdoc` where the code is, so that it prints correctly.
 For mainly historical reasons, there have to be exactly four spaces in `%    \end{macrocode}`!

-There are, again, several extra ideas that can be used in the code parts of ltxdoc.
+There are, again, several extra ideas that can be used in the code parts of `ltxdoc`.
 However, to try to explain all of them would be to make this post completely impossible to read!

 # Putting everything together